When Andrea Wong was 7, her Brazilian mother taught her to knit in the Portuguese style. She hasn’t looked back!

 All Andrea’s Masterclasses are delivered online.
-Once you sign up, you’ll be sent an email with your access details.
+Once you sign up, you’ll be emailed your access details.

-The physical products such as the knitting pins are dispatched in 1-3 business days.
+The physical products like the knitting pins are dispatched in 1-3 business days.

 Knitting patterns are digital PDF format which you can print out at home if you wish.

 There is no refund for her Masterclasses.
 You get lifetime access which is excellent value for money.